nilsmango/project7III/content/tap/manual/_index.md

 +++
 >This is the user manual for the MIDI controller app [7III Tap](/tap) for iPhone.

+## Quick Start
+Below is a video to help you get started.
+It follows the Mac version of this manual, but most steps are similar for other systems.
+You can start by following along with the [Set Up](#set-up) section.

+{{ youtube(id="CBXZ1DxyzfE", start="0") }}

 ## Set Up
 Note: If you are only going to use the [Encoders](#encoders-view), then you can directly jump to [2.
 Connect your iPhone](#2-connect-your-iphone).